Head and Neck Cancers

 Is follow-up care necessary?
 What does it involve?

-Regular follow-up care is very important after treatment for head and neck cancer to make sure that the cancer has not returned, or that a second primary (new) cancer has not developed.
-Depending on the type of cancer, medical checkups could include exams of the stoma, if one has been created, and of the mouth, neck, and throat.
+Regular follow-up care is very important after treatment for head and neck cancer to make sure that the cancer has not returned and that a second primary (new) cancer has not developed.
+Head and neck cancers not related to HPV infection are especially likely to recur after treatment.
+Depending on the type of cancer, medical check-ups could include exams of the stoma, if one has been created, and of the mouth, neck, and throat.
 Regular dental exams may also be necessary.

 From time to time, the doctor may perform a complete physical exam, blood tests, x-rays, and computed tomography (CT), positron emission tomography (PET), or magnetic resonance imaging (MRI) scans.
 The doctor may monitor thyroid and pituitary gland function, especially if the head or neck was treated with radiation.
 Also, the doctor is likely to counsel patients to stop smoking.
 Research has shown that continued smoking by a patient with head and neck cancer may reduce the effectiveness of treatment and increase the chance of a second primary cancer.